ymirapp/php-runtime/README.md

 Most of the code to compile PHP started from their implementation.
 The initial inspiration for the PHP code comes from an [interview][5] between [Adam Wathan][6] and [Taylor Otwell][7] about [Laravel Valet][8].

+## How to use the runtime

+The runtime layers are publicly available.
+You can just add one to your Lambda function.
+You'll find all the current layer ARN in the `layers.json` or `layers.php` files.

 ## Contributing

 Install dependencies using composer: